 Princeton, NJ 08541-6000

-International applicants are required to furnish TOEFL test scores.
+International applicants are required to furnish TOEFL or IELTS test scores.
 Applicants should request that the results be forwarded to:

 University of Notre Dame

 An application fee of $75 is required of all applicants and payable to the University of Notre Dame.
 All materials should be uploaded to your online application prior to submission no later than January 15 for fall admission.
 Offers of admission and financial aid may be made in advance of that date if the application is complete.